pnnl/QASMBench/README.md

 To analyze these kernels in terms of NISQ device execution, in addition to circuit width and depth, we propose four circuit metrics including gate density, retention lifespan, measurement density, and entanglement variance, to extract more insights about the execution efficiency, the susceptibility to NISQ error, and the potential gain from machine-specific optimizations.
 We provide script under the **metric** folder to analyze the OpenQASM circuit and report the metrics we defined.

 ## QASMBench Benchmarks
 Depending on the number of qubits used, QASMBench includes three categories.
 For the introduction of the benchmarking routines under each category, please see our paper for detail.
 For each benchmark in the following tables, we list its name, brief description, and the algorithm category it belongs to, which is based on this Nature [paper](https://www.nature.com/articles/npjqi201523) by adding the categories of quantum arithmetic, quantum machine learning and quantum communication.
-For the next 5 years, we plan to update QASMBench with respect to [IBMQ roadmap](https://research.ibm.com/blog/ibm-quantum-roadmap-2025).
+We try to update QASMBench with respect to [IBMQ roadmap](https://research.ibm.com/blog/ibm-quantum-roadmap-2025).

 ![alt text](img/ibmq_roadmap.png)